Readonly closedIs true after 'close' has been emitted.

 Sends a response header to the request.
 The status code is a 3-digit HTTP

-Optionally one can give a human-readable statusMessage
+Optionally one can give a human-readable statusMessage as the second

 argument.

-where the keys and values are in the same list.
+headers may be an Array where the keys and values are in the same list.

 It is not a list of tuples.
 So, the even-numbered offsets are key values,